Stephanie Rothman: Dimension Pictures

 I didn't always get to choose the subjects of the film, but I did have control over the attitude toward and the treatment of the subjects.
 In this respect, I didn't feel compromised or constrained.
 Of course there were certain audience expectations that had to be satisfied, in particular for nudity and violence.
 Since I was making exploitation films with unknown casts, I had to show more nudity than they could ordinarily see in major studio films, but less than in the soft porn that was then in release.
 Furthermore, I had to show up to the limit of what was allowed in an R-rated film (i.e., no pubic hair, no genitals, no simulated intercourse), which looks quite tame by today's standards, but wasn't at the time.
 Because of these scenes I also had to cast very attractive people, which meant that sometimes I couldn't cast the best actors, which I considered a very serious constraint then, and which continues to disturb me even now [in 2010].

 Rothman says she was influenced by the work of Jean Cocteau and Georges Franju.

 Later career

 Rothman and Swartz left Dimension in 1975.
+She almost directed a film for AIP which was going to be produced by Lou Arkoff but the project fell over.
 She tried to break out of the exploitation field, but struggled.

 I had good agents and together we tried very hard to get me work, but we repeatedly discovered I was stigmatized by the films I had made.
 The irony was that I made them in order to prove that I had the skills to make more ambitious films, but no one would give me the chance.
 Then there was the other reason, the so-called elephant in the room: I was a woman.
 No one told me directly, but I often learned indirectly that this was the decisive reason why many producers wouldn't agree to meet me.
 If that sounds exaggerated, remember that I worked in the American film industry from 1965 to 1974, and some of those years I was the only woman directing feature films.